CSR Tools

 • Working conditions (ESRS S1-S2): Safety, remuneration, social standards

-After conducting the analysis according to the principle of double materiality, companies know which of the topics they should focus on more specifically.
+After conducting an analysis according to the principle of double materiality, companies know which of these topics to focus on.

 2) Prioritize key topics

 Not every topic from the ESRS AR 16 list is relevant for every company.
-Prioritization is carried out within the scope of analysis according to the principle of double materiality through the structured recording and evaluation of IROs (Impacts, Risks, Opportunities).
-Helpful for this are:
+Prioritization is carried out through the structured recording and evaluation of IROs (Impacts, Risks, Opportunities).
+Helpful inputs include:

-• Sector affiliation (e.g. for manufacturing companies: Energy consumption & waste management)
+• Sector affiliation (e.g. for manufacturing companies: energy consumption and waste management)

 • Regulatory requirements (e.g. Supply Chain Act for globally active companies)